Power Apps: what is it and how it works (2026 guide)" loading="lazy">Power Apps: what is it and how it works (2026 guide)

 Is Power Apps low-code or no-code?

-No-code: visual components.
-Low-code: visual + formulas/logic for validations and rules.
+No-code means visual components.
+Low-code means visual components plus formulas and logic for validations and rules.

-Power Apps is mainly low-code: fast to prototype, but for production you need clear rules and structured data.
+Power Apps is mainly low-code: fast to prototype, but for production you need clear data, defined roles and well-written rules.

 App types: Canvas Apps and Model-driven Apps